6 Tasks We Automate to Make More Time for Work That Matters

 Automate tasks by using Zapier to connect different apps

 But it also helps the team workflow as it notifies the editor that I have moved onto this stage of work.
-The editor is then able to go onto the Trello card and click into the checklist which he can see me working through in real time.
+The editor is then able to go onto the Trello card and click into the workflow run which he can see me working through in real time.
 This helps him understand how my work is going and better prepare for his involvement in the process.

 Smooth workflows like this simply make our lives easier.